luciancahil/Python-Enigma/README.md

 ### Rotors Forward.

 Rotors accept a letter, and then output a new letter.
 They also have an attribute called "Orientation".
+An enigma machine has 3 rotors, each with their own orientation.

 Before they process the letter, they go through a shift.
 That way, the same letter in the input won't necessarily become the same letter in the output.